softwaregroup-bg/ut-portal/README.md

     `browse` page.
 The default is false.
   - `validation` - joi validation object, used to validate the field in the `subject.object.open`, `subject.object.new` pages.
+  - `properties` - when the result set contains nested objects, they are described through this property.
+It has the same structure as the root `properties` object.
-- `cards` - an object, which describes named groups of fields.
-Cards are an abstraction for some visual components which involve a list of fields, such as:
+- `cards` - an object, which describes named groups of properties.
+Cards are an abstraction for some visual components which involve a list of properties, such as:
   - columns in a table
   - fields in a form
   - parameters in a report
   The `cards` object maps card names to objects, having the following properties:
   - `title` - Optional property, which defines the text to be shown, for specific visual component cases
-  - `fields`- Array of strings, representing the field names
+  - `properties`- Array of strings, representing the property names.
+The array may include other arrays, to describe specific layout designs, such as: groups of columns, vertical layouts nested in horizontal ones and so on.
+Refer to the storybook for examples.
   - `className` - Controls the layout properties of the visual component.
 For example in a form, the default layout is to display cards in two columns.
     To change it to three columns for big screens